AhmadAL-Quraan/Genetic-algorithm-Graduation-project-KAYA/README.md

 # Genetic-algorithm-Graduation-project-KAYA
-This is a timetable scheduling system for university courses to solve conflict
+ A Timetable scheduling system for university courses to solve conflicts using genetic algorithm with Dynammic programming